Efficacy of High-Frequency EEG Neurofeedback in Major Depression: An Active-Controlled Pilot Study

 Introduction:

-Depression is a leading cause of disability, imposing significant healthcare and socioeconomic burdens with an elevated suicide risk.
+Depression is a leading cause of disability, imposing significant healthcare and socioeconomic burdens.
 Our previous study identified increased beta-band EEG activity in the central brain region as a predictor of poor antidepressant outcomes using machine learning (Tsai et al., 2023).
 This study prospectively applied EEG-based neurofeedback with a gamified brain-computer interface to explore whether modulating cortical activity enhances treatment efficacy.
 Theta-band power, with lower predictive accuracy, served as a control to address the potential placebo effects.
-We hypothesized that inhibiting beta-frequency EEG activity would alleviate self-reported depressive symptoms and reduce clinician-assessed depression severity.
+We hypothesized that suppressing beta-frequency EEG activity would alleviate self-reported depressive symptoms and reduce clinician-assessed depression severity.

 Methods:

 Patients diagnosed with major depressive disorder (MDD) and without a history of brain stimulation therapy or psychotherapy within the past six months were enrolled.
 All patients were right-handed and undergoing antidepressant treatment at the time of the study.
 Participants were randomly assigned to either the beta-frequency inhibition group (experimental group) or the theta-frequency enhancement group (active control group).
 Both groups underwent 12 neurofeedback sessions over six weeks, with each session consisting of six 5-minute rounds.
-Prior to each session, a 5-minute resting-state EEG was recorded from the C4 electrode to establish baseline scores and training objectives.
-EEG relative power in the beta-band (15–30 Hz) or theta-band (5–8 Hz), normalized to the total power of EEG, was calculated for the experimental and control groups, respectively.
+Prior to each session, a 5-minute resting-state EEG was recorded to establish baseline scores and training objectives.
+EEG relative power in the beta-band (15–30 Hz) or theta-band (5–8 Hz), normalized to the total EEG power (5–30 Hz), was calculated for the experimental and control groups, respectively.
 After signal preprocessing, real-time EEG power was computed every 10 seconds using a sliding window, and feedback was delivered with a 1-second resolution.
 During neurofeedback training, patients were instructed to move a character (representing real-time EEG power) toward a designated target without receiving prior guidance.
-Depression severity was assessed using the Hamilton Depression Rating Scale-17 (HAMD-17) before and after the intervention by an independent psychiatrist blinded to group allocation.
-Self-reported depressive symptoms were measured using the Patient Health Questionnaire-9 (PHQ-9) and Beck Depression Inventory (BDI) at baseline and after 4, 8, and 12 neurofeedback sessions.
+Depression severity was assessed by an independent psychiatrist blinded to group allocation, with the Hamilton Depression Rating Scale-17 (HAMD-17) before, after the intervention, and at a 2-month follow-up.
+Self-reported depressive symptoms were assessed using the Patient Health Questionnaire-9 (PHQ-9) and Beck Depression Inventory (BDI) at baseline, after 4, 8, and 12 neurofeedback sessions, and at follow-up.
 Remission was defined as a post-intervention HAMD-17 score ≤ 7.
-The response rate was calculated as [(post-intervention - pre-intervention)/pre-intervention; %].
-Statistical significance was set at p < 0.025.

 Results: